Tech500/CameraRainGauge/README.md

 # CameraRainGauge

-Update 07/30/2023  Added: Uploading data to Google Sheet by the month for a year.
+Update 07/30/2023  Added: Uploading data to Google Sheet by month to month continously.
-File in folder BME280 ChatGPT6 is copied into Google App script editor.
+File "Google Sheet script for month to month data logging.md"; remove googleSheet function when copying file into Google App script editor.
 Before pasting into editor; erase any existing code.
 Replace new sheet_id with sheet_id where Google App script was placed.
 For more detailed information see article:

 ["ESP32 Data Logging to Google Sheets with Google Scripts"](https://iotdesignpro.com/articles/esp32-data-logging-to-google-sheets-with-google-scripts)